pingcap/tiproxy/docs/design/2024-08-27-traffic-replay.md

 The basic procedure is:
 1. The user creates a TiDB cluster with a new TiDB version.
 2. (Optional) The user synchronizes data from the production TiDB cluster to the new cluster and then executes `ANALYZE` commands to refresh the statistics.
 3. The user turns on traffic capture on the production TiDB cluster and TiProxy stores traffic to the specified directory.
+The username and password should be specified.
-4. The user turns on traffic replay on the new TiDB cluster and TiProxy replays traffic and generates a report.
+4. The user turns on traffic replay on the testing TiDB cluster and TiProxy replays traffic and generates a report.
 5. The user checks the report to see if the result is expected.

 <img src="./imgs/traffic-offline.png" alt="vip architecture" width="600">